 My past work leveraged in-vivo electrophysiology and optogenetics to investigate how distinct neural pathways contribute to motor function.
 My findings described how neural activity coalesces to enable ballistic movements precisely in time.
 In moving forward, I am extending this work to understand how other motor behaviors are accomplished in the wild.
 My aim is to develop innocuous implantable devices that record neural and peripheral physiology.
 Using these devices, I can begin to answer several questions related to how animals perform under the stress of extreme environments.
 These insights have profound implications for conservation efforts and translate into the fields of human performance and resilience.

 Causes & ethos

-- Committing to Conservation.
-There is nothing quite as important than preserving the natural beauty of a forest, plain, or river.
-To me, this means that exploration has to be conducted with little impact to the environment (see Leave No Trace), and the undeclared value of the wild must be respected.
+Conservation & Limited Impact.
+There is nothing quite as important than preserving nature.
+This means that exploration has to be conducted with little impact to the environment (see Leave No Trace) and the undeclared value of the wild must be respected.
 I've contributed to Adventurers and Scientists for Conservation, and try to embody their adage, "Explore.
 Collect.
 Protect."

 Code for Good.
 I believe doing good takes many forms.
 I like the idea that we can all help from anywhere, and that charity is maximized when we leverage our expertise.
 Over time, I’ve spent more effort answering questions on Quora, MATLAB forums, and contributing to my own weblog.
 You can always email me if you think I can help you.